Skip to Content

 Map for Coachella

-Here is the map for Coachella last year, expect the 2018 version to come out soon.
+Here is the map for Coachella last year, expect the latest Coachella map to come out soon.
+I’d recommend printing it off and pocketing it before you go.
+That way you might have a clue where you’re going!

 17. Where do I find the celebrities at Coachella?

 If you get to the acts you want to see early, then look for the VIP pit – they’ll be in there.
 Also, they’re just walking around, mingling with us commoners.
 You just need to be clued up and open eyed enough to spot them.
-Coachella is a total celeb fest.
-The pics are real.
+Coachella is a total celeb fest, but you need to keep looking around and seeking them out!

 18. What are the Coachella food options?